bzigterman/bzigterman.github.io/projects/weather.md

 Currently:

 - 68°
-- Clear
+- Cloudy
-- 78% humidity
+- 80% humidity
 - 8 mph wind
-- 0% cloud cover
+- 100% cloud cover
 - 164 AQI 🟥
 - 0.05 inches of rain in the past 24 hours
 - 2.08 inches of rain expected in the next 72 hours